-From The New Yorker
+From The New Yorker:

 Trump’s Fearful State of the UnionThose of us on the dissident right have been thinking hard about questions of family structure, because nothing socially constructs different societies more differently than questions like nuclear versus extended families, out-marriage vs. in-marriage.

-questions about family structures.
+But I suspect Ms. Davidson Sorkin isn’t just being deceitful here, but I bet she’s really never thought about these kind of HBD Chick questions about family structures.
 Orwell’s crimestop or protective stupidity is the most valued urge of the era: the lack of curiosity and the anger at those who are interested in important questions.